botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 {{< callout context="note" title="Note: About That User ID" icon="outline/info-circle" >}}

-The user ID does not have to point to a valid Discord user—it can be any integer.
+The user ID does not have to point to a valid Discord user---it can be any integer.
 For instance, it is conventional (but not required) to store server-global data under the user ID `0`, in which case the `UserID` field will be `0` and the `User` field will be invalid.
 See also [Global vs. User Entries](#global-vs-user-entries).

 {{< /callout >}}